Moetsuki/mm-lang/README.md

 ### Known limitations (current behavior)
 - Visibility keywords are parsed and preserved in types, but enforcement is not performed yet.
-- Logical operators are eager (no short‑circuit yet).
 - Omitted fields in struct literals are left uninitialized; accessing them is undefined behavior for now.
 - Modules/imports, pattern matching, and generics are not implemented.
 - Error reporting is panic‑driven and aimed at development use.